0live/Demo-Epimap/README.md

 *  loadData.js

-Watch for change on selector filters or in the Slider object
+Change on selector filters or in the Slider object change the Analyser object's state
 *  scripts/selection-filter/selectors.js
 *  scripts/selection-filter/slider.js

-If change is detected: update the displayData object
+If change is detected on Analyser object: launch 2 SQL Requests wich return Map and Charts Datasets and set map layer according to the analyser.geo_mode
 *  scripts/map-and-charts/display_data.js

+Map and charts are updated according to the Analyser state
+*  scripts/map-and-charts/map_functions.js
+*  scripts/map-and-charts/charts.js